Young seal released in Maryland after months of rehab

-Tom, a 7-month-old gray seal, had spent the past four months at the National Aquarium in Baltimore, where he underwent rehab because of a broken jaw, a worm infection and other problems.
+Tom, a 7-month-old gray seal, had spent the past four months at the National Aquarium in Baltimore, where he underwent rehabilitation because of a broken jaw, a worm infection and other problems.

-On Wednesday, he’d proven to his rescuers that he could successfully hunt for live fish on his own and had healed enough to go back out into the ocean, so in a quiet spot — away from beachgoers — they released him Wednesday on the shores of Assateague State Park in Maryland.
+On Wednesday, he proved to his rescuers that he could successfully hunt for live fish on his own and had healed enough to go back out into the ocean.
+So in a quiet spot — away from beachgoers — they released him Wednesday on the shores of the state park.

-“Tom did great and our team was hopeful that he will have a smooth transition back into the ocean,” said Margot Madden, a senior rehab biologist at the aquarium who helped oversee his care.
+“Tom did great, and our team was hopeful that he will have a smooth transition back into the ocean,” said Margot Madden, a senior rehab biologist at the aquarium who helped oversee his care.

-Tom was found in mid-April in Lewes, Del., by wildlife officials with the Marine Education Research and Rehabilitation Institute.
+Tom was found in mid-April in Lewes, Del., by wildlife officials with the Marine Education, Research and Rehabilitation Institute.
 They asked experts at the National Aquarium to care for the seal, which was then estimated to be about 2 or 3 months old.

-Madden said Tom “came in with a lot of ailments” and it isn’t clear what caused them.
+Madden said that Tom “came in with a lot of ailments” and that it was not clear what caused them.

-He had an ulcer on one of his eyes, an infection of lungworms, plus injuries to his flipper and a broken jaw.
+He had an ulcer on one of his eyes, an infection of lungworms, injuries to his flipper and a broken jaw.

 “Like baby humans, baby seals get sick all the time,” Madden said.
-“They’re still building up their immune system so it’s the same thing with Tom.”
+“They’re still building up their immune system, so it’s the same thing with Tom.”

-She said his ailments might have happened and then just became too much, and his system became “compromised, so he needed help,” Madden said.
-The worms were impacting his lungs and his ability to breathe, and experts said they were worried that if it wasn’t treated, it could turn into pneumonia.
+She said his ailments might have just become too much, potentially leaving his system compromised.
+“So he needed help,” Madden said.
+The worms were affecting his lungs and his ability to breathe, and experts said they were worried that if that issue were not treated, it could turn into pneumonia.

 After Tom was treated for a month with a de-wormer medication, and steroids and antibiotics for the infections, he was sedated and underwent surgery on his fractured jaw.
 A bridge was put in and then fell out on its own, as designed, according to Madden.

-Madden said it’s not clear how the seal’s jaw was broken, but she said oral traumas are common for young seals because they start living on their own at about 2 months old.
-Gray seals live mostly in solitude and only go to breeding grounds to mate.
+Madden said it is not clear how the seal’s jaw was broken, but she said oral traumas are common for young seals because they start living on their own at about 2 months old.
+Gray seals live mostly in solitude and go to breeding grounds only to mate.

-“Without mom around to tell him no, he’s like, 'What’s this world like?
-And exploring on his own, so who knows how his injuries happened,” Madden said.
+“Without Mom around to tell him no, he’s like ‘What’s this world like?’ and exploring on his own, so who knows how his injuries happened,” Madden said.

 “The ocean is a wild place to live,” she added.
 “Only Tom could tell us what happened.
-It could be another predator but we don’t know.”
+It could be another predator, but we don’t know.”

 Tom stayed in a pool, where he was able to swim daily and was fed fish — up to eight pounds a day.
-But since he hadn’t caught live prey on his own, he had to prove to his human caregivers that he could do it.
+But since he had not caught live prey on his own, he had to prove to his human caregivers that he could do it.

 “We knew he was able to hunt and thrive,” she added.